 Integer and real number constants are differentiated by the presence or absence of a decimal point:

-stands for any decimal digit and e
+d stands for any decimal digit and e is

-the actual letter e
+the actual letter e.

 Note that digits are required on both sides of the decimal point.

-is a special token created by
+As explained in lecture, $$ is a special token created by

 the scanner when it detects the end of the input; it